California summer nights are tailor-made for outdoor concerts. As long days turn into night, Mother Nature turns down

 Besides the outdoor concerts, California is the home of lots of big music festivals which also happen in the summer.
 To get the inside scoop on when they happen, where and how to attend, use the guide to California's most travel-worthy music festivals.

 Ford Amphitheater, Los Angeles

 It's a smaller venue than the Hollywood Bowl across the freeway, with reasonable ticket prices.
 Tickets are even less for the kids, making the price tag for a family of four less than a night at the movies with sodas and popcorn.

 Greek Theatre, Berkeley

-The Berkeley Greek one of the state's oldest outdoor concert venues, built in classic Greek style.
+The Berkeley Greek is one of the state's oldest outdoor concert venues, built in a classic Greek style.
 The location on the UC Berkeley campus has some great views, and the lineup is so eclectic that almost everyone can find a concert they'd like to attend.

 Greek Theatre, Los Angeles